Workplace conduct & capability

 - Advise the employee concerned, at the earliest possible stage, of what is happening and the reasons.
 The point at which this occurs will depend on a number of factors, including the amount of information available.
 Some investigations will be kept confidential, e.g. where the police are conducting a criminal investigation.

 3.1.2 Action if employee is a Trade Union Representative - If the employee concerned is a Trade Union Steward or Branch Official or, in the case of a breach of Health and Safety Rules, a Health and Safety Representative, there is a requirement, subject to the agreement of the employee, to inform the full time officer of the relevant Union that the formal disciplinary procedure is to be implemented,.
-This will normally be undertaken by the Director of Human Resources.
+This will normally be undertaken by the Director of Human Resources and Organisational Development.

 3.1.3 Involvement of Trade Union Representative during investigation - During investigations and investigatory interviews, the member of staff may request a Trade Union representative to be present.
 Managers are reminded that the early involvement of a Trade Union representative can help with the solution of the problems.
 The representative/companion should be allowed the opportunity to confer with the employee during any investigatory meeting, but may not answer questions on the employee’s behalf.